yakovmeister/pdf2image/readme.md

 A utility for converting pdf to image and base64 format.

 > IMPORTANT NOTE: Please support this library by donating via [PayPal](https://www.paypal.com/paypalme/yakovmeister), your help is much appreciated.
 Contributors are also welcome!

-> ANOTHER IMPORTANT NOTE: please use version 1.x for now as 2.x is still in early development stage

 ## Prerequisite